HewlettPackard/hpe-sd-cloud/kubernetes/deployments/sd-ui/README.md

 Follow the deployment as described in the [CouchDB](../../examples/couchdb) example before moving to the following part.

+### Deploy Redis

+Although Redis is optional, is highly recommended when deploying more than one UI containers, otherwise there will be some missing features, like maintaining the user session between UI instances.

+In order to deploy Redis, follow the deployment as described in the [Redis](../../examples/redis) example before moving to the following part.

 ### Deploy Service Director UI

 In order to deploy the standalone Service Director UI, run: